Burned out and abused: French COVID-19 testers strike over work conditions

 “We can’t be on the phone, physically greeting patients and carrying out tests all at once.
 We’re exhausted, physically and mentally.”

-France has ramped up testing five-fold since the peak of the first wave and now carries out more than 1 million tests a week.
+France has ramped up testing six-fold since the peak of the first wave and carried out 1.2 million tests last week, Health Minister Olivier Veran told a news conference.
 But at some testing centres, people queue around the block and results can take days because of the bottleneck in laboratories.

 Le Figaro reported that in a meeting with senior ministers last week, President Emmanuel Macron said: “One million tests is all well and good, but it’s pointless if the results arrive too late.”

-The government published a decree on Wednesday paving the way for antigen tests that give a result within 20 minutes and could ease pressure on RT-PCR testing.
+On Wednesday, France authorised the use of antigen tests, which deliver results faster than RT-PCR testing, to help ease pressure on the testing system.
+Veran said 5 million antigen test kits were on order and would arrive by October.

-It advised the antigen tests would initially be used for hospital workers, care home staff and travellers at airports, a spokeswoman for the Paris regional health authority said.
+The antigen tests are expected to initially be used for hospital workers, care home staff and travellers at airports, a spokeswoman for the Paris regional health authority said.

 Pascal Boudeau, a technician for 35 years at a medical laboratory outside Paris, said management needed to start listening after ignoring the calls for help for weeks.